 The practice had an equality, diversity and human rights policy in place to support staff understanding and meeting the needs of patients.
-The staff told us they did have patients whose first language was not English (i.e. Polish speaking) and had appointed a Polish speaking dentist.
-They were also aware of the availability of an interpretation service if required.
+The staff told us they did not have any patients whose first language was not English, if required, an interpretation service would be sought.

-The staff made provision for patients to arrange appointments by telephone or in person, and patients received appointment reminders by text, letter or telephone call.
+The staff made provision for patients to arrange appointments by telephone or in person, and patients received appointment reminders by letter or telephone call.
+The practice provided extended and flexible appointment time to patients who were vulnerable and in need or extra care and support.